rgomezr/portfolio_blowfish/content/career/resume.md

 I'm a growth minded person, who achives goals based on strategies and effort.
 I’m emphatic accurate and an effective communicator.

-I’m passionate about technology and software engineering, especially system architecture design, backend development and DevOps.
+I’m passionate about technology and Software Engineering, especially System Architecture Design, Backend development and DevOps.

 Multifaceted within many hobbies, being specialty coffee making, the main one at present.